ARJ351173/Task_3/README.md

-Certainly!
-To enhance the readability and navigability of your README file, you can include a table of contents.
-Here’s an updated version of your README file with a table of contents added:

----

 # Simple Webpage Project

 This repository contains a simple webpage developed using HTML, CSS, and JavaScript.
 It showcases various sections such as Home, About, Services, Pricing, and Contact.